Using Snapshot Testing to validate EF Core schema

 }

-Then, you can use the following code to generate the schema and compare it with the snapshot:
+Then, use the following code to generate the schema and compare it with the snapshot:

 C#